Zerg00s/SPFx-Developer-Guide/README.md

 ```
 git clone https://<GIT_REPOSITORY_URL> .
 ```
-9. When prompted to provide credentials, use the credentials you work login.
+9. When prompted to provide credentials, use your corporate account.
 10. Verify that this command downloaded the source code:

 ![](IMG/Source.png)